MATLAB - Operators

 Matrix arithmetic operations are same as defined in linear algebra.
 Array operations are executed element by element, both on one-dimensional and multidimensional array.

-For nonscalar A and B, the number of columns of A must equal the number of rows of B. A scalar can multiply a matrix of any size.
+For non-scalar A and B, the number of columns of A must be equal to the number of rows of B. A scalar can multiply a matrix of any size.

 |.*||Array multiplication.
 A.*B is the element-by-element product of the arrays A and B. A and B must have the same size, unless one of them is a scalar.|

 |/||Slash or matrix right division.
 B/A is roughly the same as B*inv(A).
 More precisely, B/A = (A'\B')'.|